REFFIX-BR/LiaCore/replit.md

 **Role-Based Access Control (RBAC)**: A 3-tier system (ADMIN, SUPERVISOR, AGENT) with granular permissions.

 **Contact Management System**: Centralized client database for conversation history and proactive service, with automatic WhatsApp contact synchronization.
+Includes a "New Contact" feature allowing supervisors to manually create contacts, initiate WhatsApp conversations, and assign them directly to specific agents.

 **Message Deletion System**: Allows supervisors and admins to soft-delete assistant messages, with visual indicators and WhatsApp integration for deletion.